• Skip to primary navigation

 Balance bitter with fat

 Rich food often benefits from a little added bitterness, and the other way around.
-In the case of blackberries, adding to ice cream creates a balanced sweet-fat-bitter combination that can actually end up more interesting.
+In the case of blackberries, adding them to ice cream creates a balanced sweet-fat-bitter combination that can actually end up more interesting.
 You can also try eating fresh berries with whipped cream.

 Blackberries and cheese pair well together too, making them a nice addition to a charcuterie board.